-Sound /e/ and Letter <e>
+Phoneme /e/ and Grapheme <e>

-Descrive: "Today we will learn the /e/ sound.
+Objective: "Today we will learn the /e/ phoneme.
 Who do you think this is?"
 Reveal the Egg with Little Legs card and the grapheme card <e>.

-‡ Quickdash: Review grapheme/pictophone flashcards learned so far, cycling through them at increasing speed.
-Children shout out the sound for each letter and the name for each pictophone.
+Quickdash: Review grapheme/pictophone flashcards learned so far, cycling through them at increasing speed.
+Children shout out the phoneme for each grapheme and the name for each pictophone.

-\$\Delta\$ Story: Introduce the sound with a story, emphasizing the sound when it appears.
+\$ Story: Introduce the phoneme with a story, emphasising the sound when it appears.

 "The Egg with Little Legs has an extraordinary hat!
 His hat extends up into some little propellers.
-When his little legs are tired, there is an /e//e/ sound as the propellers on his hat begin to spin and lift him into the air!"
+When his little legs are tired, there is an /e/ /e/ sound as the propellers on his hat begin to spin and lift him into the air!"

-\$\dagger\$ Action: Hold up a finger just above your head and spin it like a propeller, saying /e/ /e/.
+Action: Hold up a finger just above your head and spin it like a propeller, saying /e/ /e/ /e/.

-- ‡ Formation: Show how the letter is written.
-Students finger write in the air or on a friend's back. - ♣ Missing Letter: Put a word up on the board, with a missing letter somewhere in the word (not always the middle).
+- Formation: Show how the grapheme is written.
+Students finger write in the air or on a friend's back. - Missing Letter: Put a word up on the board, with a missing letter somewhere in the word (not always the middle).
 Draw a line to indicate where the letter is missing.
 Say the word.
 Can the children pick the right letter to complete the word? (get, pet, ten, net, pen, peg, met, men, neck)

 - Caption Match: Write the two sentences on the board.
 Ask the children to read each sentence.
 Then hold up the two pictures and ask them to help you match the phrases to the images.
 (Get a pen.
-A cap on a peg.) - ‡ Extension Activities: Chalk, Letter Hunt.
+A cap on a peg.) - L Extension Activities: Chalk, Letter Hunt.